How to restring a classical guitar

 Can I put steel strings on a classical guitar?

-You shouldn’t put steel strings on a classical guitar – you’ll not get the perfect sound you expected, and it can seriously damage your guitar.
-The classical guitars do not have truss rods to protect their necks from the increased tension of steel strings.
+No, you should not put steel strings on a classical guitar, as they can damage the instrument and won’t produce the desired sound.
+Classical guitars don’t have truss rods to protect their necks from the increased tension of steel strings.

 How do you string a classical guitar with ball end strings?

-The method is the same as we place steel strings with a ball end.
-The ball rests on the furthest hole in the bridge.
-The string is looped around the bridge and then passed through the hole in the ball, so it is on the opposite side.
+The method is similar to stringing steel strings with a ball end.
+The ball rests in the furthest hole in the bridge, and the string is looped around the bridge before passing through the hole in the ball on the opposite side.

 Every musician has their preferences for guitar strings.
 The most popular nylon strings are: